phfbertoleti/sigfox_comm/README.md

 ## sigfox_comm usage

-First of all, ensure your WSSFM11R2D SigFox modem is attached to one of the UART or USB-UART ports of your Linux / Embedded Linux system (example: /dev/ttyO4 or /dev/ttyUSB0).
+First of all, ensure your SigFox modem is activated to be used in SigFox Cloud.
+Also, ensure your WSSFM11R2D SigFox modem is attached to one of the UART or USB-UART ports of your Linux / Embedded Linux system (example: /dev/ttyO4 or /dev/ttyUSB0).

 **Waning**: WSSFM11R2D SigFox modem maximum allowed voltage level is 3.3V.
 DO NOT USE 5V VOLTAGE LEVEL as power supply and/or UART communication